whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Biggest Secret in Human History.md

 ### Imagine...

-Imagine having amazing friends, people who tell the truth, share, keep their promises, and support you in difficult times, and who expect the same from you.
+Imagine having amazing friends who tell the truth, share, keep their promises, and support you in difficult times, and who expect the same from you.

 Imagine choosing to live with those friends so you're surrounded by neighbors you deeply trust, and who trust you.